pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-ebook.md

 - Content tabs
 - Snippets

-If you use HTML in your Markdown, especially HTML examples (for example, in a book about web design), Pandoc can get confused about what to do.

 ### Working with a large number of files

 When your book contains many files, the command can get unwieldy: